jimmymuthoni/jimmymuthoni/README.md

 ### 👋 Yooh,

-I'm Jim (future tech bro) — just a nerd and an aspiring AI|ML engineer proficient in Go, C++, and Python.
+I'm Jim — just a nerd and an aspiring AI|ML engineer proficient in Go, C++, and Python.
 I build systems, automate things, and break down complex problems with clean, efficient code.

-I'm currently learning Dart(Flutter) for UI software development.